-The 1998 annual meeting of stockholders is presently scheduled for June 1998 at which meeting stockholders will be asked to re-elect as directors Messrs.
+In lieu of a 1998 annual meeting of stockholders the Company will solicit the consents of stockholders to the re-election as directors Messrs.
 Brown and Olechowski who will be nominated by the Board of Directors for election as directors for a term expiring in 2001.